polubis/Beerly/README.md

 # Frontend architecture description

 pages - folder which contains all separates views in application.
+For example `Home`, `Login`, `Register`

-For example Home, Login, Register, components - folder which contains all type of components separated by features, components/shared - folder for dumb UI components like loaders, modals, forms views, input views and etc...
+components - folder which contains all type of components separated by features

+components/shared - folder for dumb UI components like loaders, modals, forms views, input views and etc...